 We work hard to ensure that your child has access to safe and effective treatments in a family-centered environment.
 In fact, the Heart Institute at Children’s Hospital Colorado has some of the best patient outcomes of any pediatric hospital in the nation.

-At Children’s Colorado, we evaluate our success by monitoring and comparing our outcomes with other nationally recognized programs.
+At Children’s Colorado, we evaluate our success by monitoring and comparing our outcomes with other top pediatric cardiology hospitals.
 We also routinely check and update our quality and patient safety outcomes.
-Transparency with our patients and colleagues is one of the keys to our success.
+Transparency with our patients and colleagues is one of the keys to our success as one of the best hospitals for pediatric heart surgery in the U.S.

-Here are a few examples of the many things we measure in our efforts to monitor our own outcomes and compare our cardiac care to pediatric hospitals across the country:
+Here are a few examples of the many things we measure in order to ensure that we’re providing the highest level of cardiac care for our patients and consistently ranking among the top pediatric heart hospitals nationwide.

 During the last five years, we have consistently improved the safety and quality of care throughout the Heart Institute.
 In addition to requiring quality metrics from each team within the Heart Institute, we perform weekly safety walk rounds, which help parents and staff have a voice in directing improvement initiatives.